 12/27/2014: updated General Introduction by Sam Carpenter, founder and director: This site provides simple transparency to our donors.
 Following this introduction, you will find our projects described (the most recent one noted first), in emails and photos as I communicate via email with our manager of operations in Muzaffarabad, Azad Kashmir, as well as the administrator of Helping Hands Welfare Association in Skardu, and the administrators of Fatima Ali Joo Welfare Foundation (these last two are located in the Baltistan region of extreme northeastern Pakistan)

 Here is an introduction slide presentation.
 And here’s another.
 (In both presentations, the slides will automatically sequentially play, synchronizing with the background music that begins after about 30 seconds or so…)

 Before continuing, I’ll answer the obvious question: Why do I do this?
 Because, with the exception of Greg Mortenson’s extensive work in the region, western non-profit organizations almost completely bypass this area of the world.
 Western NGO people are simply afraid to enter the region.
-Northern Pakistan and Azad Jammu Kashmir was devastated by a powerful earthquake on October 8th, 2005.
+Northern Pakistan and Azad Jammu Kashmir were devastated by a powerful earthquake on October 8th, 2005.
 It destroyed most of the thousands of schools in the region.
 School was in session as the earthquake hit, and tens of thousands of school children perished within the poorly constructed concrete buildings.
 Outside of the critical help provided just after the earthquake by US MASH teams and doctors worldwide, the area remains unvisited.
 I visited one village in which an elder declared, “you are the first westerner to EVER come here.”